-The Lasallian Education Fund (LEF) was established in 2003 as a charitable corporation to fund and distribute scholarships to the poorest students attending our schools in the San Francisco New Orleans District.
-In 2014, at the recommendation of the Brother Visitor, the De La Salle Christian Brothers funded a new $2 million endowment at LEF as a show of support for this mission and to initiate an endowment campaign for LEF.
+The Lasallian Christian Brothers Foundation was established in part to fund and distribute scholarships to the poorest students attending our schools in the San Francisco New Orleans District.
+In 2014, at the recommendation of the Brother Visitor, the De La Salle Christian Brothers funded a new $2 million endowment as a show of support for this mission and to initiate an endowment campaign.

 The goal is simple: to provide a Lasallian education to any student who meets the qualifications to enroll.